Statistics (STAT)

 Can enroll if Class is Graduate

-STAT 550 Multivariate Stat Analysis 3 Credit Hours
+STAT 540 Design and Analysis of Experiments 3 Credit Hours

 STAT 555 Environmental Statistics 3 Credit Hours

 A wide variety of statistical tests important in environmental sciences will be covered through the use of case studies.
 Theory and applications of datasets, data displays, and formal statistical inference will be discussed.
 Students will obtain direct experience with the study and analysis of data, do projects, and write reports.
-(W, AY)
+Students cannot receive credit for both STAT 455 and STAT 555.
+(W, AY).

 Restriction(s):